-- 23. Quality Services Matter by the following key investment priorities: - Exploring options to regenerate areas of Dudley Town Centre that will address the Council's existing office accommodation problems, and recommending a viable proposal for consideration by the Cabinet; - Proactive management of the Council's land and buildings assets, and prioritisation of the annual Repair & Maintenance resource allocation in line with the Council's Repairs & Maintenance Policy: - A programme of Access works to ensure that the Council meets it's Disability Discrimination Act (DDA) obligations.
+- 24. Key priorities are: - Using the recently established Limited Liability Partnership, PSP Dudley LLP to support the work of its arms length regeneration company.
+The LLP reflects a long term strategic partnership with the private sector and will develop sites that deliver community benefit; - Establishing a clear Estate Strategy that addresses existing accommodation problems and reflects the Council's vision following the transformation of support services; - Proactive management of the Council's land and buildings assets, and prioritisation of the annual Repair & Maintenance resource allocation in line with the Council's Repairs & Maintenance Policy; - A programme of Access works to ensure that the Council meets its Disability Discrimination Act (DDA) obligations.